-- From 2002-06 Nicholas Evans was a lecturer at the University of Wales Swansea (UWS), where he taught courses in Communications, and remained an honorary lecturer until 2009.
+From 2002-06 Nicholas Evans was an Assistant Professor at the University of Wales Swansea (UWS), where he taught courses in Communications, and remained an honorary lecturer until 2009.

-- He moved to EURECOM in October 2007 where he teaches courses in Mathematical Methods for Engineers, and in Speech and Audio Processing.
+He moved to EURECOM in October 2007 where he now teaches courses in Essential Mathematical Methods for Engineers, and in Speech and Audio Processing.

 MathEng / Fall 2014 - Essential Mathematical Methods for Engineers